-Some of the players operating in the global market include Vygon S.A., Catalent, Inc., Terumo Corporation, Retractable technologies, Inc., Connecticut Hypodermics, Inc., MedPro Safety Products Inc., B. Braun Melsungen AG, Albert David Ltd., Becton, Dickinson and Company, and Medtronic plc.
+Some of the key players operating in the global hypodermic needle market are Vygon S.A., Catalent Inc., Terumo Corporation, Retractable Technologies Inc., Connecticut Hypodermics Inc., MedPro Safety Products Inc., B. Braun Melsungen AG, Albert David Ltd., Medtronic plc, and Becton, Dickinson and Company.

 What is the current scenario of the global hypodermic needle market?